Somewhat Resilient

 Business Teachers, Postsecondary are somewhat less resilient to AI impacts than most occupations, according to our analysis of 7 sources.

-Business teaching at the college level is "Somewhat Resilient" because while AI is genuinely changing how professors do their jobs, the heart of the work — mentoring students, leading real discussions, and building trust in the classroom — is something AI still can't replicate.
-Routine tasks like drafting lesson plans, building reading lists, and first-pass grading are already being handled by AI tools, which means the job is shifting rather than disappearing.
+Business teachers at the college level are labeled "Somewhat Resilient" because AI is genuinely changing parts of the job, even if it is not replacing teachers altogether.
+Routine tasks like drafting lesson plans, building reading lists, and doing first-pass grading are already being handled by AI tools, which means the job is shifting rather than staying the same.

 Read full analysis